“Paleo Crispy Fried Fish? No, thank you, I’m good!”

 Don’t want to touch the fish?
 No problem.

 1. In a large Ziplock bag, add the cassava flour, salt, ground pepper (omit for AIP), and, cayenne pepper (omit for AIP.)
 Close the bag and shake it to mix everything.

 - Then, use a kitchen clamp/tong to place the fish into the hot oil.

-Serving suggestion: Serve with some oven fried sweet potatoes, sliced tomatoes, and lettuce.
+Serving suggestion: Serve with some oven fried sweet potatoes, sliced English cucumber, and lettuce.